 YMCA organizations typically offer discounts for low income individuals and families.
 Contact your local YMCA for details.

-Although you receive the discount by showing your EBT card at the admission desk, you cannot pay for admission with your food stamps money.
-You will need to pay the remaining admission price, if any, in cash or with a credit/debit card.
+You cannot pay for admission with your EBT card.
+You will show the card to receive the discount.
+The remaining admission price, if any, will have to be paid in cash or with a credit/debit card.

 Hill-Stead Museum – FREE